KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 BRET: OBret. _golbin_, _golbinoc_ gl. _ac rostratam_; MBret. _golff_, MoBret. _golv_ "without tail"
 CO: OCo. _geluin_ gl. _rostrum_
 GAUL: \*gulbia > Lat. _gulbia_ (Isidore of Seville)
 ETYM: Cf. also Brit. _Re-gulbium_ (name of a promontory).
 A persuasive IE etymology has not been proposed.
 A connection with Gr. _gláphō_ "scrape up, dig" (< PIE \*glbʰ-, IEW 367) is improbable, since if does not explain PCelt. \*u.
+The similarity with the Balto-Slavic words for "swan" (Lith. _gul͂bė_, OPr. _gulbis_, Russ. _kolpíca_ "young female swan", Smoczyński 2007: 209) is probably accidental.
 This PCelt. etymon was probably borrowed from some non-IE language.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="gurmo">\*gurmo- "dun, dark" (adj)</a>
 GOID: MIr. _gorm_ [o] "blue"